pombase/canto_tutorial/docs/index.md

 ## Getting started

 * Click on the email you have received, this should open Canto in your browser.
 * Click on `Start curating`.
-If you want to delegate curation to someone else, click `Reassign paper”`
-Note: you can also begin curation and then reassign a session later; there is a `Reassign` button in the upper right corner of the curation summary page.
+If you want to delegate curation to someone else, click `Reassign paper”`.
+Note: you can also begin curation and reassign the session later; there is a `Reassign` button in the upper right corner of the curation summary page.
 * You will be required to log in.
 Enter your information and click `Continue`.
 * In the next page, you can add the list of genes that are mentioned in the paper and that you will be using for annotations later.
     * You can add multiple genes separated by any spacer (space, commas, line breaks).